Ducstii/SMSPlugin/README.md

 1. Build the project or download the latest release DLL.
 2. Copy the compiled DLL to your EXILED plugins folder.
 3. Restart your server.
 The plugin will automatically generate its configuration file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.